nsamelson/5eiai50_AI_OCR/README.md

 AI project to transcribe written characters into text

 ## Introduction
-This project is a webapp that is capable of producing machine-readable text frome scanned documents in image (png, jpg, etc.) or pdf format.
+This project is a webapp that is capable of producing machine-readable text from scanned documents in image (png, jpg, etc.) or pdf format.
 It uses different techniques and technologies, such as machine learning, computer vision and web/mobile functionalities.

 ## Architecture